Montreal flood of 1987: Impact

 Heavy rain affected all of the Island of Montreal.
 There was 57.8 mm recorded at Montreal Pierre-Elliott Trudeau International Airport on the West end and 56 mm at Rivière-des-Prairies on the East end.
 However the highest amounts were recorded around the Mont-Royal and downtown areas.
 The largest official amount has been 103 mm at Parc Lafontaine but a non official total of 181 mm was recorded by a City of Montreal station in the downtown core.
 The city of Laval that occupies Île Jésus just to the north, received a large amount of rain too, up to 72.4 mm.
 However, the region just across the Saint Lawrence River from Montreal was spared the worst as only 10 mm is recorded at Saint-Hubert airport and 20 mm in Laprairie according to Environment Canada.

 Montreal's sewer system was designed to handle only 36 mm per hour, which is a once-in-10-years occurrence, according to Gaston Moreau, assistant director of public works.
 The flood's return period was estimated to be at least 50 years.
 Lightning and wind caused widespread power outages which in turn stopped the pumping system from evacuating the excess water from low lying roads and underpasses.
 Décarie expressway, a sunken highway, rapidly filled with water descending from access roads and soon became a river.
 Thousands of motorists were trapped and had to be rescued by firefighters and truckers with higher-clearance vehicles.
 An 80-year-old man drowned and another person died of electrocution.

-Nearly 350,000 households lost electrical power, 40,000 to 50,000 houses and businesses were flooded causing an estimated C$220 million in damages (not adjusted for inflation).
+Nearly 350,000 households lost electrical power, 40,000 to 50,000 houses and businesses were flooded causing an estimated C$220 million in damages (close to half a billion C$ of 2017).
 Traffic was paralyzed for hours as most streets and roads had flooded areas.
 Montreal Metro, buses and suburban train service were stopped.
 The basement of an elderly care hospital in the Saint-Henri neighbourhood was flooded and 240 patients were left without electricity, food, and health services for a while.